sdjaeb/decker-pygame/docs/architecture/ddd_implementation_guide.md

 - **Strategy:** We will implement repositories that serialize aggregates to and from JSON files.
 - **Location:** This implementation will live in the `infrastructure` layer, completely separate from the domain model.
 This allows us to easily swap it for SQLite or another database later without changing any business logic.

+## 4. Handling Business Rules: Commands vs. Events

+It is critical to distinguish between validating a command and conditionally handling an event.

+### 4.1.
+Command Validation (Pre-Condition Checks)

+A **Command** is a request to perform an action (e.g., "create a new player").
+Business rules that must be satisfied *before* an action can occur are validated at the beginning of an Application Service method.

+**Example:** "A player cannot be created until Tutorial Mission X is complete."
+This check should happen inside the `PlayerService`.
+If the condition is not met, the service should reject the command (e.g., by raising an exception), and no `PlayerCreated` event will ever be generated.

+### 4.2.
+Sagas (Future Pattern)

+For complex, long-running processes that involve multiple events over time (e.g., waiting for `ContractAccepted` and then `DataExtracted` before paying the player), we will use the **Saga** pattern.

+A Saga is a stateful component that listens for a sequence of events and can dispatch new commands in response.
+This is a more advanced pattern that we will implement when a clear use case arises.

+## 5. Event Sourcing (Future Goal)

+Our event-driven architecture provides the foundation for a powerful pattern called **Event Sourcing**.
+While not fully implemented yet, it is a guiding principle for our design.

+Instead of storing the *current state* of our aggregates, Event Sourcing involves persisting the full, chronological log of domain events that have occurred.
+The current state is then derived by replaying these events.

+For a detailed explanation of this concept and how our current features relate to it, see the Event Sourcing Guide.